pan93412/envexpander/README.md

 ## Examples

 - [expander.go](./examples/expander.go): Receive the dotenv-like format from stdin and output the expanded result to stdout.
-Note that `envexpander` does not include the dotenv parser, so you need to parse it by yourself (or reference `expander.go`'s example :D).

 ## License